CarolaZapp/CarolaZapp/README.md

 <h3> About me <h3/>

 - 👋 Hi, I’m Carola Zapp
-- 👀 I’m interested in developing websites and apps

 - 🌱 I’m currently looking for a job as a Junior Frontend Developer.
   <br/>
    During my 1-year advanced training at DCI I learned the basics of fullstack development. <br/>